programminghistorian/jekyll/index.md

 We strive to ensure all tutorials are functional on their date of publication.
 From time to time technology changes and tutorials cease to function as intended.
 If this happens, please [let us know](feedback) and we will assign an editor to fix the problem.

+## Add us to your Library Catalogue

+This project is our attempt to demonstrate what open access academic publishing can and should be.
+Please tell your librarian to include the project in your library catalogue.

+_The Programming Historian_ has a [listing in WorldCat](http://www.worldcat.org/title/programming-historian/oclc/951537099) (with thanks to the [University of Purdue library](http://purdue-primo-prod.hosted.exlibrisgroup.com/primo_library/libweb/action/dlDisplay.do?vid=PURDUE&search_scope=everything&docId=PURDUE_ALMA51671812890001081&fn=permalink) and Amanda Visconti) and is indexed by the [Directory of Open Access Journals](https://doaj.org/toc/2397-2068).

+## Project Scholarship

+The project team and members of the wider community are involved in a number of scholarly initiatives related to our work here at _The Programming Historian_.
+These include events, journal articles, reviews (of us by the community), and posters.
+If you are conducting academic research using this project please let us know.

+### Reviews

+* Lincoln Mullen, '[Review of the Programming Historian](http://jah.oxfordjournals.org/content/103/1/299.2.full)', _The Journal of American History_, vol. 103, no. 1 (2016), pp. 299-301.
+* Cameron Blevins, '[Review of the Programming Historian](http://jitp.commons.gc.cuny.edu/review-of-the-programming-historian/)', _The Journal of Interactive Technology & Pedagogy_, vol. 8 (2015).

+### Published Research

+* Fred Gibbs, ['Editorial Sustainability and Open Peer Review at Programming Historian',] (http://dhcommons.org/journal/issue-1/editorial-sustainability-and-open-peer-review-programming-historian) _DH Commons_, Vol. 1 (2015).

+### Events, Posters, & Presentations

+* Adam Crymble, 'Intro to Data Mining', {Event}, Institute of Historical Research, London (2 February 2016).
+* James Baker, 'Programming Historian Live', {Event} Software Sustainability Institute, London (19 October 2015).
+* Miriam Posner, ['Digital Project Consultations',](https://dhatasa2015.wordpress.com/) _American Studies Association_, University of Toronto (10 October 2015)
+* Fred Gibbs, 'The Programming Historian' (Poster), _American Historical Association_, New York (January 2015).
+* Adam Crymble, 'Python Programming for Humanists', _Day of Digital Ideas_, University of Edinburgh (26 May 2015).
+* Adam Crymble, 'The Programming Historian 2', _Digital History Seminar_, Institute of Historical Research, London (13 October 2013).
+* Adam Crymble, 'The Programming Historian 2', _Digital Humanities 2012_, Hamburg (July 2012).

 ## Funding & Ownership

 _The Programming Historian_ is a volunteer-led initiative, controlled entirely by the 'Editorial Board of the Programming Historian' with the help of community contributors.
 It is not a legal entity, and does not currently receive direct funding from any source.

 The project is grateful for past support by the Network in Canadian History & Environment ([NiCHE](http://niche-canada.org/)), and for hosting support from the Roy Rosenzweig Centre for New Media ([RRCHNM](http://chnm.gmu.edu/)).
 If you would like to provide financial support to help the project grow, please contact one of the [Editorial Board members](http://programminghistorian.org/project-team).

-## Add us to your Library Catalogue

-This project is our attempt to demonstrate what open access academic publishing can and should be.
-Please tell your librarian to include the project in your library catalogue.

-_The Programming Historian_ has a [listing in WorldCat](http://www.worldcat.org/title/programming-historian/oclc/951537099) (with thanks to the [University of Purdue library](http://purdue-primo-prod.hosted.exlibrisgroup.com/primo_library/libweb/action/dlDisplay.do?vid=PURDUE&search_scope=everything&docId=PURDUE_ALMA51671812890001081&fn=permalink) and Amanda Visconti) and is indexed by the [Directory of Open Access Journals](https://doaj.org/toc/2397-2068).

 ## Contact